johngodley/redirection/readme.txt

 * Another database change.
 Please backup your data

 == Changelog ==

+= 2.7.1 - 14th August 2017 =
+* Improve display of errors
+* Improve handling of CSV
+* Reset tables when changing menus
+* Change how page is displayed to reduce change of interference from other plugins

 = 2.7 - 6th August 2017 =
 * Finish conversion to React